topeberti/Polilingo/Docs/Backend.md

 - User must be logged in.
 - **Automatic Abandonment:** Before starting a new session, the system automatically checks for any existing sessions for the current user with `status = 'started'` and marks them as `abandoned`.
 This ensures only one session is active at a time and handles force-closed apps.
+- **Lesson History Tracking:** Starting a session automatically ensures an entry in `user_lessons_history` exists for the parent lesson.
+If it doesn't exist, it is created.

 **Inputs:**